-CBT is based on the fact that maladaptive cognitions (beliefs and ideas) are important in creating and maintaining emotional distress and problem behaviors.
-Changing the maladaptive cognitions leads to more positive emotions and desirable behaviors.
+CBT is based on the fact that maladaptive cognitions (beliefs and ideas) are important in creating emotional distress and problem behaviors.
+Changing these cognitions leads to better emotions and behaviors.

-CBT clients are active participants in a collaborative problem-solving process to change problem-creating cognitions and to change problem behaviors.
-Clients are taught the necessary information, skills, and techniques to help them achieve the objectives they set for themselves.
+CBT clients are active participants in a collaborative problem-solving process.
+They work to change problem-creating cognitions and to change problem behaviors.
+Clients are taught the information, skills, and techniques to help them achieve the objectives they set for themselves.

 The time frame is generally short term.
 It typically lasts four to six weeks and is offered on an out-client basis.
 However, because of its effectiveness, it is also typically offered as part of residential rehabs.

 Extensive research has shown the effectiveness of CBT and it is well-known.
-Many clients will only attend an alcohol or drug rehabilitation facility that offers it.
+Many clients will only attend a rehab that offers it.

 Cognitive Behavioral Education

 Cognitive behavioral education shares some features with cognitive behavioral therapy.
 Both recognize that alcohol and drug problems result from personal decisions.
 Both recognize that individuals can change their cognitions and behaviors.
 And both treat clients with dignity.
 However, they are different in many very important ways: